Gallery

 Sport Canterbury Esports event at Tūranga Library

-Images from a Sport Canterbury New Zealand “how to play” session 31st October 2022.
+Images from a Sport Canterbury New Zealand “how to play” session, 31st October 2022.
 Esports titles Valorant and Rocket League were shown/taught to the staff in the hope that they would recognise the skills, teamwork and tenacity required to play these games competitively.
 Sport Canterbury had contributed equipment to this kaupapa.
-Big thanks to Andy Thawley and students from Christchurch Boys High and Burnside High school for giving up some time to coach.
-This was at our Auahatanga – Creative Spaces at Tūranga Library where we provide esports PCs and peripherals for schools and the local community.
-It was Halloween and our resident esport fairy dropped in for the festivities as well.
+Big thanks to Andy Thawley and students from Christchurch Boys’ High and Burnside High School for giving up some time to coach.
+This was at our Auahatanga – Creative Spaces at Tūranga Library, where we provide esports PCs and peripherals for schools and the local community.
+It was Halloween, and our resident esports fairy dropped in for the festivities as well.

 Minecraft Wero Hanga – Speed Build Challenge

-Images from the 2022 Inaugural Matauranga – Voyagers Wero Hanga (Speed-build Challenge) which saw 12 local Primary Schools Teams enter the world of Esports based on Sir Ian Taylor’s awesome Voyagers education kaupapa.
-Each team was made up of 4 ākonga that had to work together as a team to create the best “waka kourua” (twin hulled vessel) in just 20 minutes (two ten minute build slots).
-The results were amazing with incredibly creative and well informed builds produced.
+Images from the 2022 Inaugural Matauranga – Voyagers Wero Hanga (Speed-build Challenge), which saw 12 local Primary Schools Teams enter the world of Esports based on Sir Ian Taylor’s awesome Voyagers education kaupapa.
+Each team was made up of 4 ākonga who had to work together as a team to create the best “waka kourua” (twin hulled vessel) in just 20 minutes (two ten-minute build slots).
+The results were amazing, with incredibly creative and well-informed builds produced.
 The judges really had their work cut out for them.
 This was a very successful intro to the exciting world of esports.
 We’ll be seeing more in 2023.

 Fighting Games Community Freeplay Day

 Esports Ōtautahi was very pleased to host the local branch of the Fighting Games Community (FGC) up at Tūranga library recently.
-This event allowed for a fun inter-generational introduction to the super popular console based games such as “Street Fighter” and “Tekken.”
+This event allowed for a fun inter-generational introduction to the super-popular console-based games such as “Street Fighter” and “Tekken.”
 One rangatahi participant explained that it was a “fantastic opportunity” as he was passionate about fighting games but did not have access to a console.
-Typically FGC operate out at University of Canterbury.
+Typically, FGC operate out of the University of Canterbury.
 This event allowed other sectors of the community to get involved.
 FGC also runs competitive competitions so we may see those as Esports Christchurch offerings at libraries in Ōtautahi soon as well.

 Tūranga High School Exhibition Tournament

 Images from the first Tūranga “Exhibition” event featuring 8 High Schools League of Legends teams from Ōtautahi.
-We held this tournament in collaboration with PBTech who provided spot prizes and a commentator!
+We held this tournament in collaboration with PBTech, who provided spot prizes and a commentator!
 The first prize cheque and trophy you will see below was kindly sponsored by TSB.
-COVID restrictions prevented us repeating this Exhibition match in 2021 so the trophy still sits with Burnside High School who played off against runners up Christchurch Boys High School.
+COVID restrictions prevented us from repeating this Exhibition match in 2021, so the trophy still sits with Burnside High School, who played off against the runners-up up Christchurch Boys High School.
 Who wants the silverware in 2022?

 Cashmere High School